isifeddi/Darkly/brute_force_attack/Ressources/infos.md

 root:3bf1114a986ba87ed28fc1b5884fc2f8
 admin:3bf1114a986ba87ed28fc1b5884fc2f8

-But our goal here is to get the password for admin using bruteforce by testing random passwords for admin username,  i used a list of 1000 most common passwords , and made a script.
+But our goal here is to get the password for admin using bruteforce by testing random passwords for admin username, I used a list of 1000 most common passwords , and made a script.

 https://github.com/DavidWittman/wpxmlrpcbrute/blob/master/wordlists/1000-most-common-passwords.txt